|Salary:||£43,685 to £52,132 per annum.|

 City, University of London is a global university committed to academic excellence with a focus on business and the professions and an enviable central London location.

-City attracts around 19,500 students (35% postgraduate level) from more than 150 countries and staff from over 75 countries.
+City attracts around 19,500 students (35% at postgraduate level), from more than 150 countries and staff from over 75 countries.

 In the last REF, City doubled the proportion of its total academic staff producing world-leading or internationally excellent research.